MichelLaplane/PowerApps-Samples/README.md

 ### Installation of the App :

-You need to create a list named "Inspector" on your SharePoint Online site with the following column :
+You need to create a list named "Inspector" on your SharePoint Online site with the following columns :
   - Title
   - Name

-You need to create a list named "Home Inspections" on your SharePoint Online site with the following column :
+You need to create a list named "Home Inspections" on your SharePoint Online site with the following columns :

   - OfflineID (single-line text) holding a Guid
   - Title